SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 3. ENGINE START ISOLATION FEATURE - Momentarily opens the connection between start and house battery when the starter motor is engaged.

-4. OVER-VOLTAGE LOCKOUT at 16.0V – If the sensed voltage at either the house or start battery terminal is >16.0V the ACR will lock out and open itself till the battery voltage drops to the correct value, thereby protecting the battery.
+4. OVER-VOLTAGE LOCKOUT at 16.0V – If the sensed voltage at either the house or start battery terminal is >16.0V the ACR will lock out and open the charge path till the battery voltage drops to the correct value, thereby protecting the battery.

-5. UNDER-VOLTAGE LOCKOUT at 9.5V – If the sensed voltage at either the house or start battery terminal is <9.50V the ACR will lock out and open itself to prevent further discharge, thereby protecting the battery.
+5. UNDER-VOLTAGE LOCKOUT at 9.5V – If the sensed voltage at either the house or start battery terminal is <9.50V the ACR will lock out and open the charge path to prevent further discharge, thereby protecting the battery.

 ---------------------- TOP ------------------------

-PRIMARY POWER DISCHARGE BUSS BARS, (BB 0) - If multiple wires are terminated on the single 5/16" stud of a battery the connection will eventually loosen and the accompanying arcing can damage sensitive electronics.
-Its the constant motion of the boat that starts wires swinging and loosens a single post connection.
-The longer and heavier the swinging wires, the quicker it loosens.
-Having battery and battery return buss bars creates the space to terminate each wire with a high quality connection (e.g.: battery, outboard generator, breaker panel, etc.) If the buss bar is thick it doesn't matter the order that wires are connected as the power loss along the copper bar is negligible.
-If the buss bar is thin or narrow, then terminate the battery connection in the center and the next highest power consumer to either side of it with the next lower consumer outside of it, etc. For minimum power loss the solar charge controller is connected directly to the battery terminals resulting in maximum charge voltage and least electrical interference from the high frequency voltage pulses (PWM controller).
+PRIMARY POWER DISTRIBUTION BUSS BARS, (BB 0) - If multiple wires are terminated on the single 5/16" battery post the connection will eventually loosen and the accompanying arcing can damage sensitive electronics, not to mention poor power transfer through that connection.
+Its the motion of the boat that starts wires swinging and loosens a single post connection.
+The longer and heavier the swinging wires, the quicker they loosen.
+Having battery (+) and battery return (-) buss bars creates the space to terminate and secure each wire with a high quality connection (e.g.: battery, outboard generator, breaker panel, etc.) If the buss bar is thick it doesn't matter the order that wires are connected as the power loss along the copper bar is negligible.
+If the buss bar is thin or narrow, then terminate the battery connection in the center and the next highest power consumer to either side of it with the next lower consumer outside of it, etc. For minimum power loss and most accurate voltage sense the solar charge controller is connected directly to the battery terminals resulting in maximum charge power and least electrical interference from the high frequency voltage pulses of a charge controller (PWM).
 The sensitive loads are; VHF radio, sounds system, GPS, etc.

-A buss bar (BB1, BB2, BB3, BB4) also makes it convenient to service an individual circuit without disturbing another and makes it possible
+A buss bar (BB1, BB2, BB3, BB4) usually makes it convenient to service an individual circuit without disturbing another.
+They definitely create secure high current connections and make it possible

-to locate the battery in a place more convenient for servicing, good venting (liquid filled battery) or for optimal weight distribution.
+to locate the battery where it is more convenient to service, vent (liquid filled battery) or for optimal weight distribution.

-• Coat all exposed electrical connections (the buss bar, cable terminals & battery posts) with dielectric grease to prevent corrosion.
-(Grease blocks out oxygen, one of the components of combustion.
+• Coat all exposed electrical connections (the buss bar, cable terminals & battery posts) with ATF or dielectric grease to prevent corrosion.
+(Either one blocks oxygen, one of the components of combustion.
 Corrosion is simply slow combustion).

-While corrosion is usually restricted to the positive battery post, the same as in a car, in some cases it will attack the negative post, so coat both.
+While corrosion is usually restricted to the positive battery post, the same as in a vehicle, in some cases it will attack the negative post, so coat both.
 An application lasts about 25 years indoors.
 I'm guestimating (SWAG) every 5 years in a marine environment.
 Dielectric grease consists mostly of bee wax that can be washed off with isopropyl alcohol.
+ATF does not evaporate and is easy to apply.

 • Polish the copper buss bar with Brillo cloth or fine sandpaper (200+ grit) before making a connection to it.